possible-worlds-research/wikinlp/README.md

 ## Training a wordpiece tokenizer

 You can train a wordpiece tokenizer on the Wiki data you have downloaded, using the [SentencePiece package](https://github.com/google/sentencepiece).
 WikiLoader will automatically make a 5M corpus out of your data and train on it.
+Wordpiece tokenizers split your data into a fixed number of so-called *wordpieces*, which may correspond to entire words or subword units.
+While the process is not morphologically motivated, it has the advantage of being applicable to any language you choose, regardless of its morphological complexity.
+It also means you end up with a fixed-size vocabulary.
+Because of these advantages, wordpiece tokenizers are frequently used in modern machine learning applications.

 ```
 from trainspm.trainspm import TrainSPM